jmcdo29/ogma/apps/docs/src/pages/en/nestjs/module.md

 ## Root Configuration

-First, we have the root configuration for the package, which should be called once, usually in your `AppModule` or whatever else you end up calling the RootModule`, which will be imported and used with `NestFactory.create`.
-Like most Nest packages nowadays, there's both synchronous and async configurations that can be made use of.x
+First, we have the root configuration for the package, which should be called once, usually in your `AppModule` or whatever else you end up calling the `RootModule`, which will be imported and used with `NestFactory.create`.
+Like most Nest packages nowadays, there's both synchronous and async configurations that can be made use of.

 ### Synchronous Configuration